scalacenter/snake-workshop/website/docs/snake/step-by-step.md

 You need to be careful: at any time the snake can adopt three new directions, **the head cannot go inside the body**.
-If the user requests this impossible direction,you will keep the current direction.
+If the user requests this impossible direction, you must keep the current direction.

 ![not all directions are possible](/img/snake/nextdirection.png)

 ## Part 3: Moving the head

-In this part you will work on the `nextHead` function.
+In this part you will update the next position of the head of the snake.

+First, implement the `wrapY` function, similarly to the `wrapX` above it.
+This functions is needed so that when the snake goes against the top border of the grid, it appears on the bottom of the grid going up.
+You can see an example of the `wrapX` function:

+![wrapx](/img/snake/wrapx.png)

+You can now work on the `nextHead` function.
 Its goal is to create the new head of the `snake` it receives as argument.
 The position of the new head will depend on the argument `nextDirection`.
 You will create a new `Block` with the `x` and `y` attributes derived from those of the head of the snake.
-Remember the example grid at the benning of this page: going right means increasing the `x` component while the `y` component stays unchanged; going down means increasing the `y` component while the `x` component stays unchanged.
+Remember the example grid at the beginning of this page: going right means increasing the `x` component while the `y` component stays unchanged; going down means increasing the `y` component while the `x` component stays unchanged.

-After that implement the `wrapY` function, similarly to the `wrapX` above it.
-This functions is needed so that when the snake goes against the top border of the grid, it appears on the bottom of the grid going up.
-You can see an example of the `wrapX` function:

-![wrapx](/img/snake/wrapx.png)

-You can now use the `wrapY` and `wrapX` functions in `nextHead`.
+You will need the `wrapY` and `wrapX` functions in `nextHead`.

-[Scala basics]: ../scala-basics.md

 ## Part 4: Updating the Snake

 You now have all the functions required to update the direction, head and tail of the snake.
 Use them in `nextSnake` to create the snake updated for the next period.
+In [Scala basics] you will find how to combine `head` and `tail` to create a new `body`

 ## Part 5: Updating the world

 The only moving parts of `World` are `snake` and `fruit`.
-In parts 1 to 4 you developed the tools to detect if the snake is eating and to update it.
+In parts 1 to 4 you developed the tools to detect if the snake is eating and to update its attributes.
 Use them in `nextWorld` to update the snake.

 You also need to update the fruit: if the snake ate it, create a new one using the provided function `createRandomFruit`, otherwise you can reuse the existing fruit.

-With the new snake and new fruit, you can return a new `World`.
+With the new snake and new fruit, you can return a new `World` (its size remains unchanged).

 ## Part 6: Updating the game